Lakshmikanthalegend/SmartStudent-Java-Based-Student-Management-System/README.md

 Code Organization: Maintained modular structure by separating logic into model, DAO, and main classes.

+## How to Run Code

+Clone the repository using Git

+Open the project in IntelliJ IDEA (or any Java IDE)

+Make sure MySQL server is running

+Create a database named studentdb in MySQL

+Create the required tables: students and admin

+Update your database connection details in the code (URL, username, password)

+Build and run the project

+Use the static admin login to access the system

+Start performing CRUD operations and use the search feature

 ## Outcome

 This project helped reinforce my understanding of Java, JDBC, SQL, and best practices in application development.
 It also improved my confidence in building full-featured backend systems.